18F/api-program/pages/18f-manual.md

 ### Set up Agency Access for the API and api.data.gov

-In the api.data.gov admin, complete the following steps:
+In the api.data.gov admin, complete the following steps to deploy the autoapi instance to `api.18f.gov/agency/`:

 1. Create a new [API Scope](https://api.data.gov/admin/#/api_scopes) for `api.18f.gov/agency/`
 2. Create a new [Admin Group](https://api.data.gov/admin/#/admin_groups) to give permissions to that API Scope.